CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 system's file manager to the virtual machine.
 Place the *jar* file to some reasonable and easy-to-find location, perhaps `C:\virus-checker`.

-#### 1.2.3 Take a snapshot
+#### 1.2.3 (Optional) Take a snapshot

-Now the virtual machine should be prepared to install antivirus software and it's corresponding driver application.
+Now the virtual machine should be prepared to install the supported AVs.

-Now in the virtual machine topside panel select *Machine* and press *Take snapshot*.
+In the virtual machine topside panel select *Machine* and press *Take snapshot*.
 This will create a backup of the virtual machine in the exactly same state as it is now.
 After the snapshot is complete, you may shut down the virtual machine classically using *Start*->*Shut down*.